MicrosoftDocs/sdk-api/sdk-api-src/content/shobjidl_core/nf-shobjidl_core-ipackagedebugsettings-terminateallprocesses.md

 This method does not suspend the processes first.
-To test suspension followed by termination, call the <a href="https://msdn.microsoft.com/library/windows/hardware/dn927278">Suspend</a> method before calling <b>TerminateAllProcesses</b>.
+To test suspension followed by termination, call the <a href="https://msdn.microsoft.com/library/windows/hardware/dn927278">Suspend</a> method before calling <a href="https://msdn.microsoft.com/54be6d31-c9b9-41c6-a90f-31f6b9caef70">TerminateAllProcesses</a>.